-Currently, the control system is based on PID algorithm.
-The performance can be considered poor because of some nonlinearities associated with the time of separation between the molecules of oil and gas.
-Based on the fact, that a fuzzy model-based control and a supervisor control system will be implemented, a fuzzy model of the washing tank will be constructed base on historical data.
+Currently, control systems are based on PID algorithm.
+The performance can be considered poor because of some no linearity associated with the time of separation between the molecules of oil and gas.
+Based on the fact that a fuzzy model-based control will be implemented, a fuzzy model of the washing tank will be constructed base on historical data.

-Based on the same procedure used in the first case of study, a MISO model was proposed based on the same variables: the level of water inside the tank $y(\tau)$ and the valve position $u(\tau)$ (Input variables).
-The output variable was the level of water at the next sampling instant $y(\tau+1)$.
+The selected input variables were: the level of water inside the tank $y(\tau)$ and the valve position $u(\tau)$ (Input variables).
+The output variable was the level of water at the next sampling instant $y(\tau+1)$ .
 Given the fact, that this sort of process is quite slow, some tests were done in order to determine the appropriate time sample.
 A value of 20 second was considered as an appropriate time sample.